Lu

-Remembering Lu Ann Staheli
+Ann Brobst Staheli

-Lu Ann Brobst Staheli
+Lu Ann Brobst Staheli got her start as a celebrity

 Staheli's published works include Men of Destiny: Abraham Lincoln and the Prophet Joseph Smith (Walnut Springs Press); Temporary Bridesmaid; Silver Bells Collection—A Fezziwig Christmas; Tides Across the Sea; Just Like Elizabeth Taylor; Leona & Me, Helen Marie; A Note Worth Taking; When Hearts Conjoin: The True Story of Utah's Conjoined Twins; Psychic Madman; One Day at a Time: Teaching Secondary Language Arts; and Books, Books, and More Books: A Parent and Teacher's Guide to Adolescent Literature.